is8ac/bnn/status.md

 Clustering parallelizes well across lots of machines with low bandwidth, high latency, connections.
 The actual gradient descent is now cheap enough to do easily on a single machine.

+I expect this same principal to apply to 1d conv nets on sequence data.
+We can use it train very big models on all our log data.

 # Problem
 We want to classify examples into a finite number of classes.